Updated: May 25

 I cannot tell you the joy I get from speaking to people that have caught the creative bug.
 This month I spoke to creative, Lisa McClure about her basket-making journey - and although she's a newbie to the craft (and our lovely Craft School Oz Community) she's produced some absolutely gorgeous results.

 'I started making baskets last year.
 We were in the midst of Melbourne's extensive lockdown when Ruth’s online tutorials inspired my craft obsession.
 It was the perfect pastime.

-I lost my lovely husband three years ago and live with our 3 wonderful teenagers in Melbourne’s inner east - it’s a bit of a mad house with too many pets and a large garden.
-I work part time in a fabulous providore in Fitzroy.
-Needless to say there’s not a lot of time for deliberate creativity.
+I lost my lovely husband three years ago.
+My family has had a tough few years.
+I live with our 3 wonderful teenagers in Melbourne’s inner east - it’s a bit of a madhouse with too many pets and a large garden.
+I work part-time in a fabulous providore in Fitzroy.
+Needless to say, there’s not a lot of time for planned creativity.

-I also love raffia baskets and I'd never used raffia before, it's wonderful to use a natural fibre, I love the texture and the rustling sound it makes when you are stitching.
-I've had fun with colours and techniques and have even managed to stitch some old bottles into vases.
+I also love raffia.
+I'd never used raffia before, but it's a wonderful natural fiber.
+I love the texture and the rustling sound it makes when you are stitching with it.
+I've had fun with trying colours and techniques and have even managed to stitch some old bottles into vases.

-Here are some more images of Lisa's work - her instagram profile is @stella.fox.art
+Below are some more images of Lisa's work.
+Give her a follow on Instagram!
+Her profile is @stella.fox.art

 If you have participated in one of our online or face to face workshops and would like to tell your story please contact us at email@example.com We love sharing what you do!

 If you'd like to know more about our online courses you can check them out here: